StanfordMSL/TrajBridge/Tools/README.rst

 - `sudo systemctl enable aether-1.service`
 - `sudo systemctl enable aether-2.service`
 - `sudo systemctl enable roslaunch_drone.service`
+- `sudo vim /etc/hosts`

+  - Update the 'drone4' and 'drone4.local' to match the specific hostname of the drone.
+E.g. drone1 if you're updating these files on drone 1.

 If you are updating a drone that already has these services from a previous version of the code, you should run a `sudo systemctl restart service` on